-In a fire or other emergency situation, the Manager in charge is the Incident Manager (IM).
+In a fire or other emergency situation, the D wing nurse is the Incident Manager (IM).
 The IM has the authority to put the evacuation plan into effect.

-- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest so you are easily identified.
-Vest in main office storage room. - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
-See duties of TN. - 5) Assign a Nurse for each triage zone (3: red, yellow, green).
-Home area RPNs will be used for this assignment. - 6) Assign a team member to triage the white zone for uninjured residents.
-PSW will be assigned to this area. - 7) Assign team members to accompany residents to the relocation areas.
-PSWs will travel with residents to designated evacuation areas and will provide care to these residents. - 8) Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead). - 9) Assign a team member as Runner to be a communication link for updates.
-In the event of a total communication shutdown, the pre-designated external communication centre will be activated and the runner will provide ongoing relaying of messages. - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). (see duties of Liaison lead).
-Resident & Family Experience Coordinator will assume this role. - 11) Assign a team member in each RHA/neighbourhood to account for all residents in their RHA/neighbourhood. - 12) Assign a team member as Communications lead (see duty outline contact/update family members, respond to media inquiries.
-Resident & Family Experience Coordinator will ensure everyone is updated with information. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out.
-IM will assign a PSW to watch doors. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.).
-IM will assign this task.
-ESM will assume these duties once on site. - 15) Ensure all areas are secure and all duties are complete.
+- 1) Assess the magnitude and type of threat. - 2) Don the appropriate vest so you are easily identified.
+Vest will be in the Heritage nursing station - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
+Triage Nurse will usually be assigned to nurse overseeing A/B home area.
+See duties of TN. - 5) Assign a Nurse for each triage zone (3 red, yellow, green).
+See zone instructions above. - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas.

-- 16) Proceed to triage area to assist with treatment of injured residents as directed. - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s). - 18) Complete Incident Manager Evacuation Checklist.
+- 8) Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. This task will usually be overseen by the Office Manager, Team Member Coordinator and/or Scheduling Coordinator. - 9) Assign a team member as Runner to be a communication link for updates.
+In the event of a total communication shutdown, the pre-designated external communication centre will be activated, and the runner will provide ongoing relaying of messages.
+Director of Resident Programs will act as communications lead.
+If they are unavailable or not present, it will be assumed by the Resident Relations Coordinator - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). - 11) Assign a team member in each RHA/neighborhood to account for all residents in their RHA/neighborhood. - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries.
+The communications lead ideally is the Director of Resident Programs.
+If they are not present or available, it will fall to the Resident Relations Coordinator. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to buildings for emergency personnel (fire, ambulance, etc.) - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as directed - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s).
+Transport any available laptops to the relocation sites - 18) Complete Incident Manager Evacuation Checklist.